sam-hosseini/freelancing-in-finland/README.md

 draw up your business plan which includes all necessary financial calculations as well.

 * Once you have your business plan ready, as an **optional** step, you can send an email with your business plan attached to the
-[Enterprise Agency in your city](https://uusyrityskeskus.fi/apua-yrittajyyteen/alueelliset-keskukset/) and ask them for an appointment with a _Business Advisor_.
+[Enterprise Agency in your city](https://uusyrityskeskus.fi/en/help-for-entrepreneurs/the-enterprise-agencies/) and ask them for an appointment with a _Business Advisor_.
-In Helsinki, [_NewCo Helsinki_](https://newcohelsinki.fi/en/) is the Enterprise Agency to go to.
+In Helsinki, [Business Helsinki (Helsingin Uusyrityskeskus ry)](https://www.hel.fi/en/business-and-work/businesses-and-entrepreneurs/starting-a-business) is the Enterprise Agency to go to.
 Although it is not mandatory to go to this appointment for getting startup grant, the _Business Advisor_ has seen hundreds of business plans and can guide you to correct your mistakes in the business plan and therefore increase your chances for a successful application.

 * You need an updated Resumé as an attachment to your application.